 Yes, the foregoing is tongue firmly in cheek and the exact opposite is recommended.

 It is unfortunate, though, just how many estates will compound the problems for those left behind.
-Simple steps can lessen the problems created by either your death or the death of another loved one.
+Simple steps can and should be taken now to avoid making your estate settlement unnecessarily difficult.

-Want help organizing your estate plan?
+Want help organizing your affairs?

 Contact our office!
 [1]

-Copyright © 2014 Life Letter.
+Copyright © 2018 Life Letter.
 All rights reserved.
 For informational purposes only and is based on the perspectives and opinions of the owners and writers only.
-The information provided is not intended to provide specific financial advice.
+The information provided is not intended to provide specific financial advice..
 Readers are advised to seek professional advice before making any financial decision based on any of the ideas presented in this article.
 This copyright information presented online is not to be copied, or clipped or republished for any reason.
 The publisher does not guarantee the accuracy and will not be held liable in any way for any error, or omission, or any financial decision.